-Overview: The IRTC program is a collaborative initiative between NEI3A and local hospitals, long-term care facilities, and medical clinics.
-Our joint effort aims to address consumers' immediate discharge needs, thereby reducing the risk of readmittance to hospitals, emergency rooms, or long-term care facilities.
+Overview: The IRTC program is a partnership between NEI3A and local hospitals, long-term care facilities, and medical clinics to address the immediate discharge needs of a consumer to reduce the risk of readmittance to hospitals, emergency rooms, or long-term care facilities.
+The contract started in November 2019.

-Eligibility Requirements: The referral must be 60 or older, live within our 18county service area, have had a nursing home, hospital, or emergency room discharge within two weeks of the referral, or have been referred by a clinic.
+Eligibility Requirements: The referral must be 60 or older, live within our 18-county service area, and had a nursing home, hospital, or emergency room discharge within two weeks of the referral or have been referred by a clinic.